camp0/aiengine/README.md

 Integrating/Program AIEngine with other systems
 ------------------------------------------------

-AIEngine is a python module also that allows to be more flexible in terms of integration with other systems and functionalities.
+AIEngine is a python/ruby module also that allows to be more flexible in terms of integration with other systems and functionalities.
 The main objects that the python module provide export are the following ones.

         DNSInfo